ICBO 2025 conference

 2:20pm-3:05pm ET Short Talks Pt.
 1

-(2:20pm) OntoChimp: A ChatGPT-based document analysis program for identifying key concepts for ontological development and its application in the solitude domain (Primary Author: Samuel Smith)
+(2:20pm) OntoChimp: A ChatGPT-based document analysis program for identifying key concepts for ontological development and its application in the solitude domain (Speaker: Samuel Smith; Moderator: Finn Wilson)

-(2:35pm) Active Animals Ontology (Primary Author: Ditch Townsend)
+(2:35pm) Active Animals Ontology (Speaker: Ditch Townsend; Moderator: Finn Wilson)

-(2:50pm) Logic-based Yin-Yang Ontology: Top-level Design for Integrating Traditional Chinese and Western Medicine (Primary Author: Yongqun He)
+(2:50pm) Logic-based Yin-Yang Ontology: Top-level Design for Integrating Traditional Chinese and Western Medicine (Speaker: Yongqun He; Moderator: Finn Wilson)

 3:05pm-3:15pm ET Break